bpucker/FlavonoidFriday/README.md

+### (34) Chokecherry pigmentation ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Red pigmentation of _Padus virginiana_ leaves is largely dependent on activity of the anthocyanin glycosyltransferases #FlavonoidFriday (details: )

+[Li et al., 2021](https://doi.org/10.3390/ijms221910697) identified the anthocyanin glycosyltransferases in _Padus virginiana_ (chokecherry) as the bottleneck in the coloration of leaves.
+Homologs of BZ1 and other flavonoid glucosyltransferases show substantially increased gene expression in red leaves compared to green leaves.
+This tree is an important ornamental species thus understanding the mechanism could pave the way for improvements.

 ## Contact ##
 Do you have a recent open access publication about the flavonoid biosynthesis that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]FlavonoidFriday)